Tent Fabric

 • Actual Outdoor Exposure

-Within these different testing methods, there are different variations that can impact the results.
+Within these different testing methods, other variations can impact the results.

-In each case, the hours of exposure is the measure that is used to determine fading, plastisol migration and reduction of core fabric strength.
-Typically, a number of specimens are put into the testing device at the same time with a control sample set aside for comparison purpose.
-At measured intervals, specimens are taken out of the testing equipment and compared to the control.
-At the end of a testing process, there would be 4 to 10 specimens that would be compared to the control to see the degradation that was caused from the exposure to the test method over a period of time.
-Pretty simple, right?
+In each case, the hours of exposure is the measure that is used to determine fading, plastisol migration, and reduction of core fabric strength.
+Several specimens are put into the testing device simultaneously, with a control sample set aside for comparison purposes.
+Examples are taken from the testing equipment at measured intervals and compared to the control.
+At the end of the testing process, 4 to 10 specimens would be compared to the power to see the degradation caused by exposure to the test method over some time.
+Pretty simple.
 Wrong.

 Different testing devices require different levels of exposure because of the light source.